psharma04/academic-kickstart/content/blog/welcome-to-35/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Hi guys, welcome to the new version of Schoolnotes Portal!
+Hi guys, welcome to the new version of HSCOne!
 While we're still using the same codebase as 2020, we've made some pretty major changes in order to improve useability, and just make things better for you.
 ## New Authors
 Before we talk about anything else, we'd like to introduce two new authors who will be working on building resources for you: Chloe and Vishnu.
 ### Chloe Roose